cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 {
   "branding": {
     "logo": "/images/whatever.svg", // Custom branding logo
-    "toolbarLogo": "/images/defaults/toolbar-logo.svg" // Custom logo for the toolbar (should be 5:1 aspect ratio) },
+    "navbarLogo": "/images/defaults/navbar-logo.svg" // Custom logo for the navbar (should be 5:1 aspect ratio) },
   "modules": {
     "landing": true, // Should the landing page be enabled